Skip to Content

 Need to modify a court order for child support?
 Call my firm.

 As a Jacksonville child support lawyer, I have extensive knowledge and experience in all matters related to child support, including modifications of an existing court order.
-I know what the court will accept, and can advise you if you are hoping to make a change to a child support order.
-Do not fail to adhere to an existing order, or you could face legal repercussions - do it through the court system.
+I know what the court will accept and can advise you if you are hoping to make a change to a child support order.
+Do not fail to adhere to an existing order, or you could face legal repercussions—do it through the court system.

 Modifying a Child Support Order in Jacksonville, FL

-In order to qualify for a child support modification, you must show certain conditions.
+To qualify for a child support modification, you must show certain conditions.

 These include situations such as:

-• your current child support order will not end within 6 months of sending in your request to the court
+• Your current child support order will not end within 6 months of sending in your request to the court

-• your child support order has not been changed in the last 3 years
+• Your child support order has not been changed in the last 3 years

-• you can show a significant change in life, such as an increase or decrease in income
+• You can show a significant change in life, such as an increase or decrease in income

 When Can I Request a Child Support Modification?

 Whether you are the parent who is paying or receiving child support, it is important to understand that a modification can be requested at any time.
-You would only need to prove that a significant, unanticipated and lasting change has taken place after the original order was issued by the court.
+You would only need to prove that a significant, unanticipated, and lasting change has taken place after the original order was issued by the court.

 So what exactly constitutes a "lasting change" under the law?